Pooling information in likelihood-free inference: Pooling different types of posteriors

-The summaries used in this example (denoted by $S$) are again those based on an auxiliary Gaussian mixture, and the discrepancy used (denoted $\mathcal{D}$) is the Wasserstein distance; i.e., the W-ABC posterior.
-We note that, in the experiments of \cite{Bernton2017}, the W-ABC posterior was shown to perform well against various summary-based counterparts, but in the experiments of \cite{drovandi2021comparison} the BSL posterior based on $S_1$ performed just as well as the W-ABC posterior.
-Thus, we expect that the pooling weights between the two posteriors to be non-trivial.
+The summaries used in this example (denoted by $S$) are again those based on an auxiliary Gaussian mixture (three components, so that $\mbox{dim}(S) = 8$), and the discrepancy used (denoted $\mathcal{D}$) is the 1-Wasserstein distance.
+In the experiments of \cite{Bernton2017}, the W-ABC posterior was shown to perform well against various summary-based counterparts, but in the experiments of \cite{drovandi2021comparison} the BSL posterior based on $S$ performed just as well as the W-ABC posterior.
+Thus, we expect the pooling weights between the two posteriors to be non-trivial.

 The results across the synthetic datasets are presented in Table \ref{tab:auxbasewass_mg1}, and demonstrate that there are (again) appreciable gains to be obtained by using pooled posteriors.
 In this experiment, using the pooled posterior based on $\widetilde\omega$ produces a 27\% reduction in the risk relative to using the BSL posterior alone, and a 25\% reduction in risk relative to using the W-ABC posterior.